manpreetdash/manpreetdash.github.io/wiki/drafts/2025-03-21-better-ai-mode.md

 </details>

+**Why is this better?** Well two clear reasons in my mind:

+1. I think it's better as a user.
+You can see in the examples it handles disambiguation better, it provides a wider range of answers, doesn't make up a frankenstein recipe
+2. I think it's better for the information ecosystem.
+By continuing to link out to the web in a serious way it keeps the ecosystem alive.

+(Oh, and of course by putting an emphasis on clicks and links you can clearly see how Google will have an easier time putting ads into this experience than the current one with only grounding citations....)

 ## Google is Grounded and needs to learn how to SOAR

 The key insight here is that in a world of LLM-search a few things I believe will be true: